ahmeth-sd/BluetoothChat/README.md

 # Android Bluetooth Chat App

-This repository contains the initial code for an Android Bluetooth Chat App, following a tutorial series.
-In this first part, we focus on:
+This repository contains the initial code for an Android Bluetooth Chat App,  In this first part, we focus on:

 * Scanning for nearby Bluetooth devices
 * Displaying paired and discovered devices
 * Starting and stopping the discovery process
+* Sending messages via Bluetooth connection
 * Building a solid foundation with clean architecture

 ## Table of Contents